Academic researcher & innovator.

 Having managed one of the world's most comprehensive longitudinal studies of adolescent behaviour for 16 years, based at the University of Cambridge Institute of Criminology, I am an accomplished researcher (see my history and CV).

-I am the Managing Editor of the European Journal of Criminology, the flagship journal of the European Society of Criminology; and an Affiliated Researcher at the Centre for Analytic Criminology at the Institute of Criminology both at the University of Cambridge (see profiles).
+I am the Managing Editor of the European Journal of Criminology, the flagship journal of the European Society of Criminology; and a Senior Research and Innovation Associate at the Centre for Analytic Criminology, the Institute of Criminology, University of Cambridge (see profiles).
+Despite this university role, I am primarily an Independent Researcher, affiliated to the National Coalition of Independent Scholars (NCIS).

 My current main research project is SATNAV, which is a researcher-practitioner developed comprehensive new programme of change for schools that builds effective behaviour management via moral development within strong moral contexts.